kshedden/workshops/dair3/design/design.md

   - Suppose that a blood pressure medication is recommended to anyone whose systolic blood pressure (SBP) falls over a threshold, say 130 mm Hg.
 We have access to a follow-up SBP measurement taken one year after the treatments are assigned.
-We cannot compare the SBP values for all treated people to all untreated people, since these two groups were highly unbalanced for baseline SBP (the treated people have systematically higher SBP at baseline).
-    However, we can consider only the subset of people with, say, baseline SBP equal to 129 compared to the subset with baseline SBP equal to 130.
+We should not compare the SBP values for all treated people to all untreated people, since these two groups were highly unbalanced for baseline SBP (the treated people have systematically higher SBP at baseline).
+However, we can consider only the subset of people with, say, baseline SBP equal to 129 compared to the subset with baseline SBP equal to 130\.
 Given the inherent measurement error in a single SBP reading, we might argue that for people with baseline SBP between 129 and 130, the treatment assignment is effectively random.

 ### Matching

 - Matching is a strategy that aims to estimate treatment effects (unbiasedly and consistently) while accounting for observed confounders.

-- Matching aims to have very weak assumptions to yield meaningful results.
-The tradeoff for achieving this is usually that the statistical power is less for matching compared to, say, regression adjustment.
+- Matching aims to yield meaningful results under weak assumptions.
+The tradeoff for achieving this robustness is usually that the statistical power is less for matching compared to, say, regression adjustment.

 - A simple matching analysis is one in which we have an outcome $y_i$ on units indexed by $i=1,2,\ldots,n$, and for each unit we have an exposure indicator
   $x_i \in \\{0, 1\\}$, and covariates $z_i$.
-The goal of 1-1 matching is to
+The goal of 1:1 matching is to
   identify a set of pairs $1 \le j_{1i}, j_{2i} \le n$ such that subject
   $j_{1i}$ is exposed, i.e. $x_{j_{1i}}=1$, subject $j_{2i}$ is not exposed,
   i.e. $x_{j_{2i}}=0$, and subjects $j_{1i}$ and $j_{2i}$ are similar in terms